OpenGeoscience/geonotebook/docs/source/installation.rst

 The  `default configuration <https://github.com/OpenGeoscience/geonotebook/blob/master/config/geonotebook.ini>`_ is installed in ``sys.prefix``/etc/geonotebook.ini.

-.. seealso:: Verifying the functionality of Geonotebook is detailed in the :ref:`automated-testing` section.
+.. seealso:: Verifying the functionality of GeoNotebook is detailed in the :ref:`automated-testing` section.